Lake Artemesia Natural Area

 Today, this public park consists of a 38-acre lake, a handicapped accessible fishing pier, and aquatic gardens.
 More than two miles of hiker-biker trails surround and connect the lake with Calvert Road Park and College Park Airport and Aviation Museum.
 The Luther Goldman Birding Trail attracts both expert and novice bird watchers hoping to glimpse finches, orioles, ibis, and other birds.
 The Prince George's Audobon Society hosts bird walks every 1st and 3rd Thursday of the month.

 Lake Artemesia is a great place for fishing.
 A non-tidal fishing license is required for persons 16 & older.
 In addition, a trout stamp is required to catch-and-take trout from the lake.
-Refer to the Maryland DNR website or the "2013 Maryland Guide to Fishing" for more information.
+Refer to the Maryland DNR website or the Maryland Fishing Regulations for more information.

 Vehicles are not permitted on park ground, but visitors can access the park via handicapped accessible trails at the 5200 block of Calvert Road in College Park, or Osage Street and Swathmore Court in Berwyn Heights.

 Please Note: NO PERSONAL WATERCRAFT PERMITTED IN THE LAKE.